Frequently Asked Questions

 This year, trips will be offered at the following times:

 Paddlers will meet and check-in at the launch site this year.
 Please look for directional signage, but the approximate check-in location is:

 Rental fees are $30 per person for a one-hour trip.
 This covers the cost of your kayak, safety equipment, administration, equipment transport and insurance.
 Should you exceed the one-hour time slot, a $30 fee will be assessed up to 60 minutes.
 Beyond 60 minutes, another $30 fee will be added.
 For groups, the costs is $50 per person for a 1.5 hour trip.
 This covers labor, as well as the cost of your kayak, safety equipment, administration, equipment transport and insurance.
 All sales are final.

 How do I book a guided kayak tour?

 To ensure guided tours don’t conflict with booked kayak rentals, we will personally assist you with booking a guided kayak tour for your group.
-Please email us with your group size, ideal dates and times, and we will work with you to book your tour.
+Please email us with your group size (must be a minimum of six (6) people), ideal dates and times, and we will work with you to book your tour.
 Click here to send us an email!

 How can I rent a kayak?

 Click here to book your kayak rental.
 Again, all tickets are non-refundable and may not be exchanged for other dates.